pgvector/pgvector/README.md

 To request a new extension on other providers:

-- Google Cloud SQL - vote or comment on [this page](https://issuetracker.google.com/issues/265172065)
 - DigitalOcean Managed Databases - vote or comment on [this page](https://ideas.digitalocean.com/managed-database/p/pgvector-extension-for-postgresql)
 - Heroku Postgres - vote or comment on [this page](https://github.com/heroku/roadmap/issues/156)